juliuskunze/jaxnet/README.md

 Nested `tuple`s/`list`s/`dict`s of `Param`s work.
 `@parametrized` transforms the function to allow usage as above.

-Unlike the session / graphs API from Tensorflow 1, JAXnet calls module functions with concrete values (when `jit` is not used), allowing step-by-step debugging like any normal Python function.
+JAXnet calls module functions with concrete values (when `jit` is not used), allowing step-by-step debugging like any normal Python function.